ShantiniSekaran/webdevproject/README.md

 ### Search your expense

-1. Type keywords in items.
+1. Type keywords of items in the search bar.
 For example, christmas.
 2. Click on "Search".

 ![search](/search.jpg)

-3. All items based on your keyword will appear.
+3. All items based on your keyword will be listed.

 ![searchsucess](/searchsucess.jpg)